kevinpm/iw_parse/README.md

 ----------------

 * The vast majority of iw_parse was written by Hugo Chargois.
-* It was then updated to run with iw command by Kevin
+* It was then forked to run with iw command by Kevin Perez.

 License
 -------